rzk-lang/sHoTT/src/simplicial-hott/12-inner.rzk.md

   := second (first is-isoinner-family-P)
 ```

-The total type of an isoinner family is iosinner.
+The total type of an isoinner family is isoinner.

 ```rzk
 #def is-segal-total-type-is-isoinner